 Help them overcome this obstacle by organizing workshops and seminars where you can invite them over.

 The best thing about these events is that as you showcase your brand to your heart’s content, you can also spot potentially great hires among those who will be attending and even hire them on the spot.
 It is a win-win for both the company and the job seekers.

-Organizing workshops and seminars is also a manifestation of your company’s desire to invest in the learning and development of your people which is something job seekers would appreciate in an organization.
+Organizing workshops and seminars is also a manifestation of your company’s desire to invest in the learning and development of your people, which job seekers would appreciate in an organization.

 9. Measure Your Employer Branding

 Again, nothing beats actual data when it comes to knowing where your brand stands in the heart of your current employees, and in the minds of your potential employees.